yousty/pg_eventstore/docs/appending_events.md

 ## Appending multiple events

 You can pass an array of events to the `#append_to_stream` method.
-This way events will be appended one-by-one. **This operation is atomic and it guarantees that events will go inside the stream in the same order they go in the given array.**
+This way events will be appended one-by-one. **This operation is atomic and it guarantees that events are added to the stream in the given order.**

 ```ruby
 class SomethingHappened < PgEventstore::Event